Reviewed 26th May 2023

 People with pulmonary hypertension (PH) have been classed as clinically extremely vulnerable to COVID-19 since the start of the pandemic.

-Although restrictions have been lifted, it is important to respect and be considerate of those who may wish to take a more cautious approach.
+Although restrictions have now been lifted for a long time, it is important to respect and be considerate of those who may still wish to take a more cautious approach.